manhtai/stramate/README.md

 ## Notice

-You should host it yourself, don't give your data to arbitrary people on the internet, especially me.
+You should host it yourself, don't give your data to arbitrary people on the internet.

 ## Demo